yuyang95/UnmixingDM/README.md

 `python Synthesis.py`

-After that, we can obtain the synthesized HSIs in `./experiments/fusion/HSI/` and its corresponding false-color images in `./experiments/fusion/RGB/`.
+After that, we can obtain the synthesized HSIs in `./experiments/Synthesis/HSI/` and corresponding RGB images in `./experiments/Synthesis/RGB/`.